-“Can you remeber who you were, before the world told you who you should be”
+“Can you remember who you were before the world told you who you should be”

-Babies and toddlers innately know what to do?
-They do not have to be taught or learn, they just know.
-It also helps that they believe in themselves, have a faith in themselves and desire that is unwavering.
-Conversley and most importantly they do not doubt themselves.
+Babies and toddlers innately know what to do.
+They do not have to be taught or learn; they just know.
+It also helps that they believe in themselves, have faith in themselves, and have unwavering desires.
+Conversely, and, most importantly, they do not doubt themselves.

 Have you ever seen a toddler learning to walk?
-How many times do they fall down?
+How many times do they fall?